 Whether military personnel stationed outside the state of Kansas may enroll or continue in a WSU distance education program or not is based on where military personnel are stationed.

 Wichita State University is committed to student learning and development and a campus culture of respect and responsibility.
 We greatly value your student experience and urge all students (on-campus and online) to adhere to the Student Code of Conduct.
 Please refer to this website for student expectations and student rights. http://www.wichita.edu/studentconduct

 For out-of-state students who reside in SARA States, the Kansas Board of Regents (KBOR) has jurisdiction over Kansas SARA-approved institutions including Wichita State University in relation to non-instructional complaints.

-For information on how to determine the appropriate complaint or grievance procedure for initiating a complaint against Wichita State University, see the Distance Education/Complaint Information page.
+For information on how to determine the appropriate complaint or grievance procedure for initiating a complaint against Wichita State University, please see the Distance Education/Complaint Information Page.